-• Harassment 1^{st} and 2^{nd} degree- (section 240.25 and 240.26) means to intentionally to harass, annoy or alarm another person.

-- Harassment 1st degree is a class B misdemeanor - Harassment 2nd degree is a violation

-• Aggravated harassment 2^{nd} - is to convene a form of communication which serves no legitimate purpose or to harass as a hate crime.

-- Aggravated harassment is a class A misdemeanor. - Stalking 1st, 2nd, 3rd, and 4th degrees (section 120.00).
-See prior classifications - Criminal Mischief (section 145.00) is to intentionally damage another's property - Criminal Mischief 1st is a class B felony - Criminal Mischief 2nd is a class D felony - Criminal Mischief 3rd is a class E felony - Criminal Mischief 4th is a class A misdemeanor
+- Harassment 1st and 2nd degree- (section 240.25 and 240.26) means to intentionally to harass, annoy or alarm another person. - o Harassment 1st degree is a class B misdemeanor - Harassment 2nd degree is a violation - Aggravated harassment 2nd- is to convene a form of communication which serves no legitimate purpose or to harass as a hate crime. - Aggravated harassment is a class A misdemeanor. - Stalking 1st,2nd,3rd, and 4th degrees (section 120.00).
+See prior classifications - Criminal Mischief (section 145.00) is to intentionally damage another's property - o Criminal Mischief 1st is a class B felony - o Criminal Mischief 2nd is a class D felony - Criminal Mischief 3rd is a class E felony - o Criminal Mischief 4th is a class A misdemeanor

-• Menacing (section 120.00) is to intentionally places or attempts to place another person in fear of death for serious physical injury.

-- Menacing 2^{nd} is a class A misdemeanor - Menacing 3^{rd} is a class B misdemeanor

-• Reckless Endangerment (section 120.20) is engaging in conduct creating a substantial risk of serious physical injury to another.

-- Reckless Endangerment 1st is a class D felony - Reckless Endangerment 2nd is a class A misdemeanor - Assault (section 120.00) is recklessly or intentionally causing physical injury to another - \circ Assault 2nd is a class D felony - Assault 3rd is a class A misdemeanor - Sexual Misconduct (section 130.20)- see prior definitions - Forcible Touching (section 130.52)- see prior definitions - Sexual Abuse (section 130.55)- see prior definitions
+- Menacing (section 120.00) is to intentionally places or attempts to place another person in fear of death for serious physical injury. - o Menacing 2nd is a class A misdemeanor - o Menacing 3rd is a class B misdemeanor - Reckless Endangerment (section 120.20) is engaging in conduct creating a substantial risk of serious physical injury to another. - o Reckless Endangerment 1st is a class D felony - Reckless Endangerment 2nd is a class A misdemeanor - Assault (section 120.00) is recklessly or intentionally causing physical injury to another - Assault 2nd is a class D felony - o Assault 3rd is a class A misdemeanor - Sexual Misconduct (section 130.20)- see prior definitions - Forcible Touching (section 130.52)- see prior definitions - Sexual Abuse (section 130.55)- see prior definitions

-Sex-related Crimes & Criminal Sanctions Under New York State Penal and Criminal Procedure Laws
+• Sex-related Crimes & Criminal Sanctions Under New York State Penal and Criminal Procedure Laws

-Crime Illegal Conduct Criminal Sanctions person who is incapable of consent by reason of being physically helpless (e.g. being asleep, unconscious or due to Is a class B felony, with penalties up to 25 years in prison.
-Rape in the second degree (PL § 130.30) engages in sexual infercourse with another person less than 15 Is a class D felony, with penalties up to 7 years in prison.
+Crime Illegal Conduct Criminal Sanctions Rape in the first degree (PL § 130.35) person who is incapable of consent by reason of being physically helpless (e.g. being asleen, unconscious or due to Is a class B felony, with penalties up to 25 years in prison.
+Rape in the second degree (PL § 130.30) engages in sexual intercourse with another person less than 15 Is a class D felony, with penalties up to 7 years in prison.